LCA-ActivityBrowser/activity-browser/README.md

 ### Configure conda channels

 The activity-browser has many dependencies and you need to add five [conda channels](https://conda.io/docs/user-guide/tasks/manage-channels.html) to your configuration file so conda can find all of them.
-Open a cmd-window or terminal and type the following (order is important):
+Open a cmd-window or terminal (in Windows you may have to use the Anaconda prompt) and type the following (order is important):

 ```bash
 conda config --append channels conda-forge